madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 # Verifying the leftist property

 Let's encode the leftist property at the type level.
-That is we will ensure that each the rank of each right child of a node is less than or equal to the rank of its left child.
+That is, we will ensure that each the rank of each right child of a node is less than or equal to the rank of its left child.
 Clearly, for this we need ranks at the type-level.
-Our previous implementation used `Int`, but from the implementation, it is clear that we just needs natural numbers.
+Our previous implementation used `Int`, but we really just need natural numbers.
 If what we need is type-level natural numbers, we have two options:

 1. Import `GHC.TypeLits`, which uses compiler magic to define a `Nat` _kind_ where integer literals can be used at type-level.